wp-plugins/miniorange-saml-20-single-sign-on/readme.txt

 3. Now visit your site and you will see login with widget.

 = Settings =
-1. Provide the plugin with following Identity Provider settings : Identity Provider Name, SAML Login URL, SAML Logout URL, IDP Entity ID, SAML - X509 Certificate of the IDP.
+1. Provide the plugin with following Identity Provider settings : Identity Provider Name, SAML Login URL, IDP Entity ID, SAML - X509 Certificate of the IDP.
 2. Configure your Identity Provider with the provided details in the plugin.

 == Frequently Asked Questions ==